kodek-sleuth/Search-list-Javascript/README.md

 One Paragraph of project description goes here

 # Getting Started
--Install Javascript, html and css support on your local machine.
+- Install Javascript, html and css support on your local machine.
--Install and Launch Vscode and also download necessary extension.
+- Install and Launch Vscode and also download necessary extension.
--Clone git repository.
+- Clone git repository.
--Open folder In Vscode and Run html Code
+- Open folder In Vscode and Run html Code

 # Prerequisites
 ```bash